 http://creditnoproblems.com/post/fixing-your-credit-score-e1.html

-folders are created and every day the subjectively important emails are manually moved into the filing folders.
+dner created and every day the emails perceived as important are manually moved into the archive folders.

-It can be easily seen that manual sorting and organizing emails results in significant unproductive efforts: Assuming that in a company only 25 users sort their emails into the filing folders daily, and this would only take 5 minutes per day per employee, this would already amount to almost 42 hours of unproductive work time per month at 20 working days!
+That significant unproductive effort arises when manually organizing and sorting emails, which can be easily illustrated: Suppose in a company only 25 users would daily file their emails into the archive, and this would represent only 5 minutes of effort per day per employee, then that would amount to almost 42 hours of unproductive work in a month of 20 working days!

 Similarly high unproductive time expenditure is experienced when emails have to be searched manually.
 What typically, despite all search functions, requires a lot of manual search effort, is done in seconds with Benno MailArchiv.

-Medienweite: And how do you regulate access to the emails - in other words: How do you ensure that everyone only sees what they are allowed to see?
+Medienweite: And how do you regulate access to the emails ‗ that is: how do you ensure that everyone only sees what they are allowed to see?

-Ansgar Licher: Of course, Benno MailArchiv has a sophisticated system for authorization management.
-It goes far beyond the capabilities of other email archiving systems.
-First of all, Benno MailArchiv archives emails independently of user accounts, i.e., the mailboxes of a mail or groupware server like Microsoft Exchange, Zarafa, Open-Xchange, etc. That means: Emails from Sabine Mustermann are not stored in an archive section that is only for Sabine Mustermann, but rather they are stored in the overall archive (of the respective client) - in the big pot.
+Ansgar Licher: Naturally, Benno MailArchiv has a sophisticated system for permission management.
+It goes far beyond the capabilities of other mail archiving systems.
+First, Benno MailArchiv archives e‑mails independently of user accounts, for example the mailboxes of a mail or groupware server such as Microsoft Exchange, Zarafa, Open‑Xchange, etc. That is: e‑mails from Sabine Mustermann are not in an archive section that is only for Sabine Mustermann, but they are in the overall archive (of the respective tenant) – in the large pool.

-Ansgar Licher: ... that's right.
-Data protection already prohibits that.
-As a rule, not every user should be able to access all emails of the company (e.g. the clerk to the
+Ansgar Licher: … right.
+This is already prohibited by data protection.
+Generally, not every user should be able to access all company emails (e.g., the clerk to the

-emails of the management etc.).
-Therefore, we have of course built a user and authorization management in Benno MailArchiv.
+mails of the management etc.).
+Therefore we have naturally a user and permission management built into Benno MailArchiv.

 Medienweite: Very nice.
-But how are the permissions controlled in Benno MailArchiv?
+But how are the permissions in Benno MailArchiv controlled?

-Each user whose emails are archived has at least one email address in real life (e.g., sabine.mustermann@musterfirma.de).
-This is the key: Sabine can see all emails sent by or to her.
-She has a view of the archive just like her own mailbox.
+Each user whose mails are archived has in real life (at least) one e‑mail address (e.g.: sabine.mustermann@musterfirma.de).
+And that is the key: Sabine can see all mails that were sent by or to her.
+She therefore has a view of the archive as of her own mailbox.

-This is where another unique feature of Benno MailArchiv comes into play: We can flexibly assign additional permissions to each user!
+And here comes another unique selling point of Benno MailArchiv: We can assign additional permissions to each user flexibly!

-Suppose Sabine is the CEO's secretary.
-The CEO says, "I want Sabine to be able to see my mailbox.
-BUT: Sabine should not be able to see emails sent to or from the email address XYZ (e.g., our most important customer) under any circumstances.“
+Suppose Sabine is the secretary of the boss.
+And the boss says: “I want Sabine to be allowed to see my mailbox.
+BUT: Sabine must not be allowed to see e‑mails that were sent to or from the e‑mail address XYZ (e.g., most important customer).”

-How would you implement such a requirement in Outlook/Exchange or other classic, mailbox-focused email and groupware systems?
-You can't.
+How would you map such a requirement in Outlook / Exchange or other classic mailbox‑focused e‑mail and groupware systems?
+Right!
+Not at all.

-Either Sabine can see the CEO's mailbox or not.
-Seeing specific content is not possible in mailbox-oriented systems.
-Thanks to the flexible permission assignment in Benno MailArchiv, we can say: "Sabine can see all emails from the CEO in addition to her own, except those related to the email address XYZ.“
+Either Sabine can see the boss’s mailbox or not.
+Seeing only certain contents is not possible in mailbox‑oriented systems.
+Thanks to the flexible rights allocation in Benno MailArchiv we can say: “Sabine may see, besides her own mails, all mails from the boss, except the mails that involve the address XYZ.”

-Specifically: If Sabine can find all emails from or to "sabine.mustermann@musterfirma.de", then this is a filter on the email inventory in the archive.
-More precisely, it is a search query.
-And so the admin can assign further permitted queries to the user "Sabine Mustermann" at any time, so that Sabine can read all emails from the boss, except those from or to XYZ and in addition Sabine Mustermann could (for example) find all emails that meet the following criteria:
+Specifically: If Sabine can find all emails from or to “sabine.mustermann@musterfirma.de” can, then this is a filter on the email inventory in the archive.
+More precisely: it is a search query.
+And thus the admin can assign additional permitted queries to the user “Sabine Mustermann” at any time, so that Sabine, for example, can read all emails from the boss, except those from or to XYZ and furthermore could Sabine Mustermann (for example) find all emails that meet the following criteria:

 1) All emails from the domain “wichtigster-lieferant.de” AND